-We believe that great marketing begins long before the first advert is shown.
+Great marketing begins long before the first ad is shown.

 To build a robust and effective marketing machine, you will first need a strong foundation: a great product, superior user experience, sufficient discoverability, and a clear conversion funnel.
 Then (and only then) do we recommend layering on paid advertising and optimizing your budget allocation.

 Here’s a checklist to see where you stand.

 Step 0.
 Is your product as great as it can be?

 Whatever your company is selling, it’s important that you first get the offer right.
 It should be competitive in the target market (whether on quality, price, service level, or something else).

 It’s critical that this is done first – even the best marketing won’t save a bad product or service from eventual failure.